DevExpress/devextreme-documentation/concepts/05 Widgets/ScrollView/00 Overview.md

 ---

 The **ScrollView** employs native scrolling on most platforms, except desktops.
 To employ it on all platforms without exception, assign **true** to the [useNative](/api-reference/10%20UI%20Widgets/dxScrollable/1%20Configuration/useNative.md '/Documentation/ApiReference/UI_Widgets/dxScrollView/Configuration/#useNative') property.
-Note that if you assign **false** to this option, the **ScrollView** will simulate scrolling on all platforms.
+Note that if you assign **false** to this property, the **ScrollView** will simulate scrolling on all platforms.

 ---